Pilot Training System prepares to launch the Drone Flight Bag

 Founded in 2011 by Chris Johnson, PTS provides affordable training technologies for pilots.
 The Drone Flight Bag seeks to fulfill the need to certify pilots, assist in planning missions, manage the operation of the drone and secure data management and analytics.

-PTS, which was profiled as part of a new business series done this fall by UW-Madison students, works to ensure safe, legal, ethical and efficient drone operations.
+PTS, which was profiled as part of a new business series done this fall by UW-Madison students, ensures safe, legal, ethical and efficient drone operations.

 “The Drone Flight Bag is still in development.
 We hope to launch after the first of the year… because that is when these drones will be flying more,” Johnson said.